 The Void RGB Wireless headset by corsair has a fantastic value for money.
 The headset despite being cheaper has wireless connectivity.
 It kind of does make some compromises but it is expected at this price point.
 The headset is one of the cheaper variants out there.

 And despite all the compromises, the headset performs very well in the areas that matter.
 The wireless signal is pretty strong.
 It has a range of with 12 meters.
-The battery backup is also very strong.
+The battery backup is also powerful.
 It offers up to 16 hours of battery life.
 But the best bit of the headset is the audio quality.

 Pros and Cons